siddharthk6-tech/procode-interview-task/ec2-approach/README.md

    - A single VPC with CIDR 10.0.0.0/16
    - Two public subnets
    - Internet Gateway and public route table

+2. **Security**
-   - Security Group allowing:
+   - ALB Security Group
-   - HTTP (port 80) only from your IP (as per the interview task)
+     * Allows HTTP (80) from your specified IP only
+   - EC2 Security Group
+     * Allows HTTP (80) only from the ALB security group (not from the public)

+3. **Load Balancer**
+   - Application Load Balancer in public subnets
+   - Target Group with health checks
+   - Listener on port 80
+   - EC2 instance automatically registered to the target group

-2.  **EC2 Instance**
+4.  **EC2 Instance**
     - EC2 instance running Amazon Linux 2
     - User data installs and starts NGINX
-    - Instance is created in a public subnet
-    - Elastic IP attached to access the server
+    - Instance sits behind the ALB (not accessible directly)

-3.  **Terraform Backend**
+5.  **Terraform Backend**
     - State is stored in an S3 bucket
     - DynamoDB table is used for state locking

-Note:
-The S3 bucket and DynamoDB table were manually created before running Terraform.

 ---

 ## Prerequisites

 - AWS CLI configured with valid credentials
-- Terraform installed (v1.3+ recommended)
+- Terraform installed
 - AWS account with permissions to create:
   - VPC, Subnets, Security Groups
+  - Application Load Balancer (ALB)
   - EC2 Instances and IAM Roles
-  - S3 Bucket + DynamoDB (for remote state)
+  - S3 Bucket + DynamoDB

 ---
 ### Backend Configuration

 - Terraform remote state is stored in an S3 bucket and uses a DynamoDB table for state locking.
-- **Note:** The S3 bucket and DynamoDB table were manually created prior to running Terraform.
+- The S3 bucket and DynamoDB table were manually created prior to running Terraform.

 ---